Kamba — Research & Perspectives

 Redundant, decayed, and zombie data

-How to find it, quantify it, and remove it safely — with a ranked output and governance-safe deprecation path that won't break anything downstream.
+How to find it, quantify it, and remove it safely without breaking downstream pipelines.

 04 · The market data

-16 cited sources — Coalition Greenwich, Lowenstein Sandler, Exabel, BCG, McKinsey, SEC, IOSCO — on adoption, spend, AI execution rates, and governance expectations.
+16 cited sources — Coalition Greenwich, BCG, McKinsey, SEC, IOSCO — on adoption, spend, and AI execution rates.

 05 · AI & agentic workflows